ChHarding/Google-Books-API-Textbook-Search_amandahallman/README.md

   5. `pip3 install openai --upgrade`
   6. `pip3 install werkzeug --upgrade`

-## Running the Application:
+## Running the Application (VS Code):

-### Run the Flask application (VS Code)

-  To access the application, go to the main.py file in the project's root folder.
+  To access the Flask application, go to the main.py file in the project's root folder.

   1. Once in main.py, select 'Run' in the top menu bar, then 'Run Without Debugging'.